 The products most relevant here are supplements containing vitamin D, vitamin K2, or both.
 Common examples include:

-• Vitamin D-only supplements: Nature Made Vitamin D3, NOW Vitamin D3, Kirkland Signature Extra Strength D3, Thorne Vitamin D/K2-free D products, Carlson Vitamin D3
+- Vitamin D-only supplements: Nature Made Vitamin D3, NOW Vitamin D3, Kirkland Signature Extra Strength D3, Carlson Vitamin D3, Thorne D (K2-free) products

-• Bone health formulas that may include both: Garden of Life bone formulas, Life Extension bone support products, some prenatal vitamins, and some calcium supplements
+- Bone-health formulas that may include both: Garden of Life bone formulas, Life Extension bone-support products, and some prenatal or calcium supplements

-Medication-wise, vitamin D itself may also appear as prescription or over-the-counter products such as cholecalciferol (D3), ergocalciferol (D2), and active vitamin D analogs like calcitriol, though calcitriol is not the same as standard vitamin D supplementation.
-The key medication interaction concern is with vitamin K2 and warfarin products: Coumadin, Jantoven, and generic warfarin.
+On the medication side, vitamin D itself appears as prescription or over-the-counter products such as cholecalciferol (D3) and ergocalciferol (D2), as well as active vitamin D analogs like calcitriol (which is not the same as standard vitamin D supplementation).
+The key medication concern is between vitamin K2 and warfarin products: Coumadin, Jantoven, and generic warfarin.

 The science behind it

-Bottom line: the mechanism is real, the synergy is plausible and supported by a growing body of research, and the overall interaction is considered low severity and generally favorable for most people.
+Bottom line: the mechanism is sound, the synergy is plausible and reasonably supported, and the overall interaction is low severity and generally favorable for most people.
 The main caution remains people using warfarin.

 Frequently Asked Questions